Self-harm: Mental disorder

 Although some people who self-harm do not have any form of recognized mental disorder, self-harm often co-occurs with psychiatric conditions.
-Self-harm is, for example, associated with eating disorders, autism, borderline personality disorder, dissociative disorders, bipolar disorder, depression, phobias, and conduct disorders.
+Self-harm is, for example, associated with eating disorders, autism, borderline personality disorder, body dysmorphic disorder, dissociative disorders, bipolar disorder, depression, phobias, and conduct disorders.
 As many as 70% of individuals with borderline personality disorder engage in self-harm.
 An estimated 30% of autistic individuals engage in self-harm at some point, including eye-poking, skin-picking, hand-biting, and head-banging.
 According to a meta-analysis that did not distinguish between suicidal and non-suicidal acts, self-harm is common among those with schizophrenia and is a significant predictor of suicide.
 There are parallels between self-harm and factitious disorder, a psychiatric disorder in which individuals feign illness or trauma.
 There may be a common ground of inner distress culminating in self-directed harm in patients with this condition.
 However, a desire to deceive medical personnel in order to gain treatment and attention is more important in factitious disorder than in self-harm.